 Safety Alerts: This mechanism shares pertinent written safety reports with all employees and has the potential to impact another crew until issues are fully addressed.
 Examples may include landing zone issues, mechanical events during movement, facility safety issues, etc. A standardized email template is used to communicate the safety alert.

-Notices to Airmen (NOTAM): This system lets the Helicopter Emergency Medical Services (HEMS) programs in the North East Air Alliance (NEAA) electronically share any landing zone or related hazards between communication centers and pilots.
+Notices to Airmen (NOTAM): This system lets the Helicopter Air Ambulance Services (HAA) programs in the North East Air Alliance (NEAA) electronically share any helipad, landing zone or related hazards between communication centers and pilots.

 Event Sharing: This is a mechanism by which we regularly share safety events at NEAA and partner hospitals’ quality and safety meetings/case reviews.